rackerlabs/technical-blog/_posts/2019-12-19-use-xml-publisher-to-show-charts.md

        <Label>Request Count</Label>
     </RowLabels>

-This section defines the row labels, static or dynamic.
+This section defines the row labels as static or dynamic.
 We used **Request Count**.

     <ColLabels>
        <xsl:for-each select="//DATA_RECORD">